apache/apisix/docs/en/latest/mtls.md

 ### How to configure

 When configuring `ssl`, use parameter `client.ca` and `client.depth` to configure the root CA that signing client certificates and the max length of certificate chain.
+Please refer to [Admin API](./admin-api.md#ssl) for details.

 Here is an example Python script to create SSL with mTLS (id is `1`, changes admin API url if needed):